msmeralco/VOLTAGE4/README.md

 GridPulse is a comprehensive energy monitoring and analytics platform for Meralco, Barangay administrators, and consumers.
 It provides real-time grid health monitoring, transformer load analytics, weather-based predictive insights, and smart meter data visualization.

-## Barangay Grid Health Index (BGHI)
+## Grid Health Index (BGHI)

-The **BGHI** is a composite metric (0-100 scale) that evaluates the overall health of a barangay's electrical grid infrastructure.
+The **GHI** is a composite metric (0-100 scale) that evaluates the overall health of a barangay's electrical grid infrastructure.
 Unlike simple averages, BGHI uses a **weighted aggregate approach** that accounts for both the severity of issues and the number of households affected.

 ### How BGHI Works